barlog-m/spt-andern/README.md

 Mod support any weapon: shotguns, pistols, revolvers, grenade launchers etc.

-At night raids tactical device replaced to [Zenit Klesch-2IKS](https://escapefromtarkov.fandom.com/wiki/Zenit_Klesch-2IKS_IR_illuminator_with_laser)
+At night raids tactical device replaced to infrared one.

 At night raids all PMC wear helmets with night vision googles.

-PMC wear gear from gear.json for their level.
+PMC wears gear from gear.json for their level.

 ## PMC Bots Level configuration